 No "extra projects" for grading will be solicited or accepted.
-NO make-up exams will be allowed.
+No make-up exams will be allowed.
 If you miss one exam, your semester average will be based upon the other two exam grades.
 You will not get a grade in the course if you miss two exams or the final exam.
 The overall class exam average (usually around 68%) will establish a grade of "C" for the course.

-Final grades will be calculated as the average of three exam grades (usually weighted 33% each but sometimes more weight given to the cumulative final if it improves averages) and may include quiz grades.
+Final grades will be calculated as the average of three exam grades (usually weighted 33% each but sometimes more weight given to the cumulative final if it improves averages, or other weighting to boost your averages) and may include guiz grades.
 Points for assignments/exercises will be announced when those are posted.